SeedTactics/fms-insight/docs/client-cost-per-piece.md

 Once the percentage breakdown for each part is calculated, the webpage allows you to enter the total machining, labor, and automation cost for the period.
-This value is then multipled by the above cost breakdown percentages to get a total cost per piece.
-As mentioned above, we suggest that you copy the above cost breakdown percentages into your own spreadsheet or ERP system to be able to account for overhead, overtime, material costs, and other costs not visibile to FMS Insight.
+This value is then multiplied by the above cost breakdown percentages to get a total cost per piece.
+As mentioned above, we suggest that you copy the above cost breakdown percentages into your own spreadsheet or ERP system to be able to account for overhead, overtime, material costs, and other costs not visible to FMS Insight.

 ![Screenshot of part cost/piece page](screenshots/insight-part-cost.png)